magmo/apps/packages/wallet/src/redux/protocols/virtual-funding/readme.md

 ### Decisions

 1. Each participant only sends commitments to the next participant.
 This makes communication predictable in a 3-way channel.
-(This decision will actually apply to the `PrepareChannel` and `ReachConsensus` protocols, and not directly to the virtual funding protocol)
+(This decision will actually apply to the `AdvanceChannel` and `UpdateConsensus` protocols, and not directly to the virtual funding protocol)

 2. The post-fund-setup phase is redundant when preparing G or J -- as consensus channels, allocations cannot change until a full round anyway.
 Therefore, we progress G and J straight to application phase phase.
-This decision will actually apply to the `PrepareChannel` protocol, and not directly to the virtual funding protocol.
+This decision will actually apply to the `AdvanceChannel` protocol, and not directly to the virtual funding protocol.
 However, this precludes the need to further update these channels after the indirect-funding step.

 ## The Protocols